-Often only a light breeze has to blow through a thriller for it to be called wintry—but this movie from the once-celebrated, now patchy Canadian filmmaker Atom Egoyan (The Sweet Hereafter, Chloe) deserves the label.
-Yes, The Captive is full of snow and ice, winter coats, grey skies and thick boots, but its subject is also as bleak as a 3am February walk along the side of an Ontario highway.
+Often only a light breeze has to blow through a thriller for it to be called wintry, but this movie from the once-celebrated, now-iffy Canadian filmmaker Atom Egoyan (The Sweet Hereafter, Chloe) deserves the label.
+Yes, The Captive is full of snow and ice, heavy coats, gray skies and thick boots, but its subject is also as bleak as a 3am February walk along the side of an Ontario highway.

-It tells of the aftermath of a kidnapping: A Canadian girl, Cassandra, is snatched from the back seat of a pick-up truck parked outside a roadside diner by her dad, Matthew (Ryan Reynolds).
-Several years later, Matthew and his estranged, fragile wife, Tina (Mireille Enos), are still living a waking nightmare, and the cops who first investigated the case—hot-headed Jeffrey (Scott Speedman) and cooler, more empathetic Nicole (Rosario Dawson)—find themselves drawn back into the investigation after new evidence emerges.
-Meanwhile, from the beginning of this moody, maudlin tale, we’re also watching an unpleasant, nervy middle-aged man called Mika (Kevin Durand), who sports a villainous moustache and a poor Brando impression, and who pipes opera through his classy chalet-style home and whose role only becomes clear as time passes.
+It tells of the aftermath of a kidnapping: A young girl, Cassandra, is snatched from the backseat of a pickup truck parked outside a roadside diner by her dad, Matthew (Ryan Reynolds).
+Several years later, Matthew and his estranged, fragile wife, Tina (Mireille Enos), are still living a waking nightmare, and the cops who first investigated the case—hotheaded Jeffrey (Scott Speedman) and cooler, more empathetic Nicole (Rosario Dawson)—find themselves drawn back into the investigation after new evidence emerges.
+Meanwhile, from the beginning of this moody, maudlin tale, we’re also watching an unpleasant, nervy middle-aged man named Mika (Kevin Durand), who sports a villainous mustache and a poor Brando impression.
+He pipes arias through his classy chalet-style home, and his role only becomes clear as time passes.

 Cast and crew

 |Screenwriter:||Atom Egoyan, David Fraser|